-On 27 April 2016, PricewaterhouseCoopers Bedrijfsrevisoren BCVBA (erkende revisor/réviseur agréé), represented by R. Jeanquart and/or G. Joos, with offices at Woluwedal 18, B-1932 Sint-Stevens-Woluwe (Brussels) ("PwC"), has been appointed as auditor of the Issuer for the financial years 2016-2018.

-Both Ernst & Young and PwC are members of the Instituut der Bedrijfsrevisoren/Institut des Reviseurs d'Entreprises.

-The reports of Ernst & Young of the Issuer are included or incorporated in the form and context in which they are included or incorporated, with the consent of the auditors.
-It should be noted that EY has not carried out any procedures after the date of the general shareholders meeting of the Issuer dated 27 April 2016.

-(12) The Dealers and their affiliates have engaged, and may in the future engage, in investment banking and/or commercial banking transactions with, and may perform services to the Issuer and its affiliates in the ordinary course of business.
+- (10) Copies of the latest annual report and audited consolidated annual financial statements of the Issuer and the latest unaudited interim condensed consolidated financial statements of the Issuer may be obtained, and copies of the Agency Agreement will be available for inspection, at the specified offices of the Agent during normal business hours, so long as any of the Notes is outstanding. - (11) PricewaterhouseCoopers Bedrijfsrevisoren BCVBA (erkende revisor/réviseur agréé), represented by R. Jeanquart and G. Joos, with offices at Woluwedal 18, B-1932 Sint-Stevens-Woluwe (Brussels) ("PwC"), has been appointed as auditor of the Issuer for the financial years 2016-2018.
+PwC is a member of the Instituut der Bedrijfsrevisoren/Institut des Reviseurs d'Entreprises.
+The reports of the auditor of the Issuer on the Issuer's consolidated financial statements are included or incorporated in the form and context in which they are included or incorporated, with the consent of the auditors. - (12) The Dealers and their affiliates have engaged, and may in the future engage, in investment banking and/or commercial banking transactions with, and may perform services to the Issuer and its affiliates in the ordinary course of business.
 In addition, in the ordinary course of their business activities, the Dealers and their affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers.
 Such investments and securities activities may involve securities and/or instruments of the Issuer or its affiliates.
 Certain of the Dealers or their affiliates that have a lending relationship with the Issuer routinely hedge their credit exposure to the Issuer consistent with their customary risk management policies.
 Typically, such Dealers and their affiliates would hedge such exposure by entering into transactions which consist of either the purchase of credit default swaps or the creation of short positions in securities, including potentially the Notes issued under the Programme.
 Any such short positions could adversely affect future trading prices of Notes issued under the Programme.
 The Dealers and their affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or financial instruments and may hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.